 The United States just completed its ten year population census report and our country has almost 310 million people living in it presently.
 On average, the number of scrap tires generated in this country annually is about equal to the population.
 So this means that our country is creating around 310 million waste/scrap tires that have to be recycled on a yearly basis.
 And of course the primary way that these tires are recycled each year is by shredding them into pieces.

 Each state has different laws pertaining to how much a tire must be torn up or processed before it can be land filled.
 And all states have their own agencies that watch these tire processing sites and issue them permits and most also require large bonds to ensure that these sites will be cleaned up properly when the business closes.
 Most states also assess fees on each new tire that is sold in that state to help with the cleaning up of all the waste/scrap tires that are created each year and also to help with the cleaning up of previous waste/scrap tire sites that were created over the past eighty or ninety years since we’ve used motor vehicles.
-In addition to this fee the person disposing of these tires generally has to pay a tipping fee of from $.50- $2.00 per passenger tire to the tire processing facility to ensure that the tire is disposed of correctly and will meet each state’s guide lines for successful dating apps.
+In addition to this fee the person disposing of these tires generally has to pay a tipping fee of from $.50- $2.00 per passenger tire to the tire processing facility to ensure that the tire is disposed of correctly and will meet each state’s guide lines for tire recycling.

 Currently this is what is happening with most of the tires presently being recycled in the United States each year.